alinex/node-monitor-sensor/README.md

 - `config` - configuration (given combined with defaults)
 - `result` - the results:
   - `date` - start date of last or current run
+  - `range` - if set this will give the time range (start/end date in an array) this measurement includes
   - `status` - status of the last or current run (ok, warn, fail)
   - `message` - error message of the last or current run
   - `values` - map of measured values